-% or product or

-2010 revenue 2009 \$ change % change

-(in thousands) -

-Cost of product revenue Ś 15,779 409.8 \$ 2,363 232.6 \$ 13,416 567.8
+% of product % of product (in thousands) 2010 revenue 2009 revenue \$ change % change Cost of product revenue \$15,779 409.8 \$2,363 232.6 \$13,416 567.8

 Cost of product revenue includes the direct and allocated indirect cost of manufacturing products sold to customers.
 Direct costs include labor, materials and other costs incurred directly in the manufacture of these products.
 Indirect costs include labor and other costs associated with operating our manufacturing capabilities and capacity.